brendanjodowd/SAS/README.md

 Other macros return some kind of a string which is intended for use as code within some other kind of statement like a data step.
 These are not presented with a semicolon below, e.g. ```%list_vars() ```.
 You can usually check what they return by preceding with a ```%put``` statement.

+### What do you mean by a 'list'?

+A list here refers to a sequence of words that will be used as code.
+It could be a list of datasets, variables, years, etc. Macros designed for use with lists are useful when you building a series of datasets or when you're trying to write flexible code.
+They are not designed for working with character type variables, since they will probably pass the name of the variable rather than the string contained within it.

 ***
 Table of Contents
 =================